 High-efficiency upgrades such as insulation, windows and doors, space and water heating and fireplaces can help you reduce your ongoing energy costs and improve the comfort of your home.
 And when you make two or more eligible upgrades, you could get a bonus rebate.

-Choose two or more eligible upgrades from the list below to be eligible for the home renovation bonus rebate of $300.
-If you hire a program-qualified energy advisor to perform an pre- and post-upgrade EnerGuide® home evaluation and make three or more upgrades you could be eligible for up to $2,300 in rebates.
+Choose two or more eligible upgrades from the list below to be eligible for the two-upgrade bonus rebate of $300.
+If you hire a program-qualified energy advisor to perform an pre- and post-upgrade EnerGuide®* home evaluation and make three or more upgrades you could be eligible for up to $2,300 in rebates.
 Note: only one bonus is available per home; either the two-upgrade bonus or the home energy improvement bonus.

 *EnerGuide is an official mark of Natural Resources Canada.